 Resources and Support Services - whilst it is not anticipated that the proposed reduction in funding will have an impact on service users, there will be less flexibility for services to respond to any increased demand.
 However, there may be an indirect impact as the workloads for remaining administrative staff increase.
 Data Management Services - The impact on service users will be monitored as part of the new arrangements to ensure that in pursuing new funding opportunities, the current high -level of service to users is not compromised.

-Relevance Age Х

-Identify which strands Disability X

-are relevant to the area you are reviewing or changing Gender Re-assignment

-Race

-Religion

-Gender

-Sexual Orientation

-Marriage & Civil Partnership

-Pregnancy & Maternity

-Information Gaps The majority of the identified savings have no direct impact service users.
-The reorganisation of services to the 11-19 Cohort, however, to include shared responsibility with SEN/Inclusion will need to be closely monitored to ensure t current comprehensive support continues to be offered to a young people in this age range. hat the

-What is the Impact

-Advance Equality of Opportunity, between people who s protected characteristics and those who don't N/A

-Foster Good Relations , between people who share a prot characteristic and people who do not share it.
-N/A ected

-Addressing the impact No Impact- No Major Change Adjust/Change Policy: A change of policy will be need manage the local 11-19 provision.
-Relationships betwee 11-19 and SEN/Inclusion departments are, however, str and well-established.
-Young people should notice no difference in the provision made for them.
-In addition, to restructuring of the SEN team will allow key 11-19 skills retained whilst maintaining the full SEN provision. en the ong the
+Relevance Age X ldontificulaida atronda D1 - 1 104 V Identify which strands are relevant to the Disability X area you are reviewing Gender Re-assignment or changing Condo No doolgimon Race Religion Gender Sexual Orientation Marriage & Civil Partnership Pregnancy & Maternity - regionity of materiney Information Gaps The majority of the identified savings have no direct impact service users.
+The reorganisation of services to the 11-19 Cohort, however, to include shared responsibility with SEN/Inclusion will need to be closely monitored to ensure the current comprehensive support continues to be offered to al young people in this age range.
+What is the Impact Eliminate Unlawful discrimination, harassment, victimisat and any other conduct prohibited by the act N/A tion, Advance Equality of Opportunity, between people who she protected characteristics and those who don't N/A nare Foster Good Relations, between people who share a prote characteristic and people who do not share it.
+N/A ected Addressing the 1.
+No Impact- No Major Change مام دا د impact 2.
+Adjust/Change Policy: A change of policy will be need manage the local 11-19 provision.
+Relationships between 11-19 and SEN/Inclusion departments are, however, stro and well-established.
+Young people should notice no 9 difference in the provision made for them.
+In addition, the restructuring of the SEN team will allow key 11-19 skills to be retained whilst maintaining the full SEN provision.

-3. Adverse Impact but Continue 4.
+pact but Continue 4.
 Stop/Remove Policy/Proposal Action identified Responsible Officer By When How will this be evaluated?
 Consultation with staff.
 Dean Jackson Assistant Director 31 January 2014 Staff will have been offered the opportunity to consider / comment on proposals and put forward alternative suggestions, in line with agreed HR policies and procedures.
 Monitor provision of Educational Psychology time to schools Jacqui Braithwaite 31 March 2015 Ongoing collection of evaluation information from schools and a outcomes from annual EP survey.
 Monitor income generation targets Kay Forgie 31 March 2014 If additional income funding is identified, the saving can be achieved without a post being deleted.
 Monitor progress of new arrangements for 11-19 provision.
 Dean Jackson Zoe Westley 31 March 2015 Ongoing collection of performance information from provider(s).